ComputingTeachers/subjectKnowledge/_evaluation.md

 * The purpose of the Subject Knowledge Audit rework was to define the levels to ensure they are clearly distinct.
 Were you able to help your student teacher judge their knowledge level?
 * Having read the full level descriptors (from the CCCU Subject Knowledge level descriptions).
 Do you feel the simplified "Computing Levels" accurately describe/map to the full level descriptions?
 * It is possible to have a high level of pedagogical knowledge/competence (Level 3) without showing evidence of implementation (Level 2).
-How do you feel about your skill-set as mapped by the Subject Knowledge Audit?
+How do you feel about your personal skill-set as mapped by the Subject Knowledge Audit?
 * Do you have any commentary for items that should be added or removed from the audit?